 Sadly his mare was injured shortly before the Athens Olympic Games in 2004.

 That September, in order to advance his professional career, Mauricio moved to France to work and train in the stable of Eric Navet, who has since been one of the most influential people in Mauricio`s career.
-Here he spent five precious years learning from Eric, one of the best riders of all times and a true horseman.
+Here he spent five precious years learning from Eric, one of the best riders of all time and a true horseman.

-In 2007, after a successful sportive season Mauricio once again was selected for the Pan American games in Rio de Janeiro with his mare Ratoucha.
+In 2007, after a successful sportive season, Mauricio once again was selected for the Pan American games in Rio de Janeiro with his mare Ratoucha.

 After spending eight wonderful years in France, Mauricio decided it was time to move in 2011 to Belgium to the stable of Neil Jones, where he discovered the side of a trading show jumping stable.

-One year on, he decided to move to Warredal in Neeroeteren, Belgium, to start his own stable together with his business partner Hercules Gadelha, in the production of young talented horses in order to develope them in the sport for further commercialization.
+One year on, he decided to move to Warredal in Neeroeteren, Belgium, to start his own stable together with his business partner Hercules Gadelha, in the production of young talented horses in order to develop them in the sport for further commercialization.